 Table of Contents

-In this article let us explore what stomata is, its types, structure, and functions along with its opening and closing.
+In this article, let us explore what stomata is, its types, structure, and functions along with its opening and closing.

-What is Stomata?
+What are Stomata?

 When a leaf is examined under the microscope, we observe many tiny pores, which are collectively called stomata.